ajay2696/learning_assistant/README.md

 - React and Material-UI for the frontend framework
 - FastAPI for the backend framework
+- Google ADK for AI capabilities
-- OpenAI for AI model integration
+- OpenAI for additional AI model integration